awsdocs/aws-doc-sdk-examples/go/workdocs/README.md

-# AWS SDK for Go code examples for Amazon WorkdDocs
+# AWS SDK for Go code examples for Amazon WorkDocs

 ## Purpose